shayablaze/AgainDocker-1/4-production-grade-workflow/frontend/README.md

 For the 3 npm configurations above, we create a seperate docker file.

 After creating the image for development, with the Dockerfile.dev, there is a gotcha.
 If we were not running in docker, we would go to localhost:3000, because that is the port exposed.
 However now, we also have to expose a port into the container. for that we do port forwarding.
+We can now access the container with http://localhost:1234/
 ```sh
 $ docker run -p 1234:3000  7924a2873f46
 ```

-We can now access the container with http://localhost:1234/
+The file App.js, is where the welcome message for the app is.
+If i change the text, it won't be reflected in the ui, and then I have to build everything all over again which is wastefull.
+This leads us to ...
+VOLUMES